psapkale/intercord/Readme.md

 ## College Project

-## Gradeup - A Seamless Examination Portal
+## Intercord - A Seamless Examination Portal

 This project allows login access as a teacher or a student